Travel: What you should know besides getting vaccinated

 The importance of travel insurance is something we may take with a pinch of salt prior to this pandemic.
 But, as you plan your holiday now, it is something you should consider investing in.
 Reason being: You afford yourself the peace of mind you deserve, especially during this unprecedented time.

 If you're scouring for comprehensive coverage without burning a hole in your pocket, TravellerShield Plus is a good call.
 Safeguard yourself against a plethora of unforeseen events with a variety of plans, addressing your specific needs.
-From overseas medical expenses to emergency medical evacuation and baggage loss or damage, the list goes on.
+From COVID-19 cover to coverage on overseas medical expenses and baggage loss or damage, the list goes on.
 To top it off, you can also add on benefits for coverage on pre-existing conditions (a unique feature that will allay the concerns of many).
 Lock in your travel insurance early and leave it to TravellerShield Plus to see to it that your sojourn goes smoothly!

 Purchase TravellerShield Plus before 31 Dec 2021 and enjoy: